Read This First

 Prompt 3: Write a focused essay on what an “observation” is in science.

-The central claim is this: In science, the term observation holds a fundamental significance.
+In plain terms: In science, the term observation holds a fundamental significance.

 This involves using the five senses to observe phenomena.
 For example, a biologist watching animal behavior in its natural habitat or a chemist noting the color change in a solution during a reaction.
 These observations are often recorded in a structured manner to ensure accuracy and repeatability.